 Navios is exposed to market risk in relation to its FFAs and could suffer substantial losses from these activities in the event expectations are incorrect.
 Navios trades FFAs with an objective of both economically hedging the risk on the fleet, specific vessels or freight commitments and taking advantage of short term fluctuations in market prices.
-A 10% change in underlying freight market indices in the positions that Navios deems to be open would have an increase of \$3.3 million.
+A 10% change in underlying freight market indices would not have any effect as there were no positions that Navios deems to be open as of September 30, 2007.